-The Department of Civil and Earth Resources Engineering aims for technological innovations based on the inheritance, integration, and evolution of the fundamental technology for the development and maintenance of infrastructures, disaster prevention, and the exploration, development, and use of natural resources and energy.
-We endeavor to contribute from the standpoint of engineering science to establish sustainable development of society and the stable supply of natural resources in harmony with the environment.
+The Department of Civil and Earth Resources Engineering aims for technological innovations based on the inheritance, integration, and evolution of the fundamental technology for the development

 Applied Mechanics

 The main focus is on development of mechanical models that can elucidate laboratory tests or field observations, as well as development of numerical methods to predict behaviors of solids, fluids and their interactions.
 The research fields comprises of stability analysis of mechanical systems, computational fluid/structure dynamics and coastal wave dynamics.